12 Surprising Things You Can Wash in the Dishwasher

 There's nothing we love more than cleaning hacks.
-And the easier, the better too!
-So you can probably imagine how excited we were by Today's new roundup of the most surprising items you can throw right into the ol' dishwasher—after your plates and glasses of course.
+And the easier the better too!
+So you can probably imagine how excited we were by Today's roundup of the most surprising items you can clean right into the ol' dishwasher—after your plates and glasses of course.

 From golf balls to baseball caps, see below for seven of the most mind-blowing things you can safely wash in your dear friend, the dishwasher.

 Although hand-washing is preferable, in a pinch, Whirlpool says it's safe to wash glass shelves and bins on the top rack of your dishwasher.
 Note: be sure they're at room temperature before placing in the washer to prevent cracking and breaking.

 2. Contact Lens Cases

 1800 Contacts reports that it's A-OK to occasionally run your lens case through the dishwasher to disinfect it.
 Boiling it in a pot of water for five minutes also has the same effect.

 The cleaning pros at Angie's List suggest cleaning Legos and simple plastic toys (those without batteries or glued-on parts) in the dishwasher.
 Just be sure to keep them confined to the top rack.

 A Good Housekeeping study found that a ride in the dishwasher killed 99.9% of germs found on household sponges.
 They recommend adding your sponge to a regular dishwasher load, and using the "heated dry" setting.